duncdrum/cbdb-data/src/xml/ReadMe.md

 The root element of each file is ```<no:root xmlns="nowhere">```, each table-row is wrapped inside a ```<row>``` element.

-The xml files are without namespace, and are named after the original tables, e.g.:
+The files are in a dummy namespace for easier processing.
+Each file is named after the original table, e.g.:
 ```BIOG_MAIN``` becomes ```BIOG_MAIN.xml``` etc.